lilychuang78/minestone2/README.md

 2. what they actually need: an interactive website for users
 3. what they don't know they need: other possible ways to interact with the website, such as a contact form
 ### Skeleton Plane:
-The skeleton plane was created using Balsamiq Wireframes.
+The skeleton plane was created using Balsamiq Wireframes.<br />
 <img src="wireframe.png" alt="wireframe" height="200" width="200"/>

 ### Strategy Plan: